Time to read: 8 mins

 2. Sylvester from the Looney Tunes

-He is best known for his feud with Tweety bird and his trademark lisp.
+He is best known for his ongoing feud with Tweety bird and his trademark lisp.
 He is technically a tuxedo cat because of his white tummy.

 Blackie is the world’s richest cat.
 His owner died and left him £7 million with instructions for cat charities to look after Blackie.
 Blackie’s owner was a recluse who owned multiple cats, they were like family to him.